 If you’re not from around Goa, external transport could be a major cost component.
 Depending on where you are travelling from, you can reach Goa via flights, trains or buses or a combination of these.

-You can check in detail the cost of travelling to Goa from five major Indian cities – Delhi, Mumbai, Bangalore, Chennai and Kolkata in my blog here.
-I have added the cost of travelling by air, trains and buses from these cities.
+You can check in detail the cost of travelling to Goa from five major Indian cities – Delhi, Mumbai, Bangalore, Chennai, and Kolkata in my blog here.

 You can save money on external transport by travelling in Trains.
 Trains are the most cost-effective way of reaching Goa from any Indian city.
 Make sure you book tickets well in advance because the seats are generally booked out months ahead especially for peak season.